UbiquityRobotics/learn/doing_more/network_connect.md

 *{ Wayne: We need to explain what kind of Wifi network can be connected to.
 In particular, we can connect to a WiFi network in PSK (Pre-Shared Key) infrastructure mode.
 Furthermore, zeroconf needs to work.
-That means that the access point needs to properly configured. }*
+That means that the access point needs to properly configured.
+We need a writeup of this--don't have one now.}*

 #### &uarr;[top](main_menu) - - - &uarr;[up](ix_doing_more)